JuliaEarth/GeoStats.jl/README.md

 A set of Jupyter notebooks demonstrating the current functionality of the package is available in [GeoStatsTutorials](https://github.com/juliohm/GeoStatsTutorials).

-Below is a quick preview of the high-level API, for the full example, please check [this notebook](http://nbviewer.jupyter.org/github/juliohm/GeoStatsTutorials/blob/master/notebooks/EstimationProblems.ipynb).
+Below is a quick preview of the high-level API.
+For the full example, please check [this notebook](http://nbviewer.jupyter.org/github/juliohm/GeoStatsTutorials/blob/master/notebooks/EstimationProblems.ipynb).

 ```julia